Alabang Philippines Temple

-The Alabang Philippines Temple is a temple of The Church of Jesus Christ of Latter-day Saints scheduled for dedication in Alabang, Muntinlupa, Metro Manila, Philippines.
-The intent to build the temple was announced on April 2, 2017, by church President Thomas S. Monson, during general conference.
-When dedicated, it will be the fourth operating temple in the Philippines.
+The Alabang Philippines Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Alabang, Muntinlupa, Metro Manila, Philippines.
+The intent to build the temple was announced on April 2, 2017, by church president Thomas S. Monson during general conference.
+It is the church's fourth operating temple in the Philippines.

-It is a two-story building on a 2.6-acre site.
-Its exterior is granite and it has a single attached spire.
+It is a two-story building on a 2.6-acre site, with a granite exterior, and a single attached spire.
 A groundbreaking ceremony, to signify the beginning of construction, was held on June 4, 2020, with Evan A. Schmutz, a general authority and president of the church's Philippines Area, presiding.
-The temple is scheduled for dedication on January 18, 2026, by David A. Bednar of the Quorum of the Twelve Apostles.
+The temple was dedicated on January 18, 2026, by David A. Bednar, of the Quorum of the Twelve Apostles.